bharatUSAA/bbu-gf/docs/gf_info/glossary.md

 ### Utility Service Provider

-The provider of operational and maintenance services for an Identity Utility Network.
+The provider of operational and maintenance services for a Public Identity Utility.

 ### Trustee
 An Identity Owner entrusted with specific identity control responsibilities by another Identity Owner or with specific governance responsibilities by a Governance Framework.
 See *Recovery Key Trustee*